 In a press release dated April 26, 2021, entitled "Osisko Metals intersects 32 Metres Grading 32.3% Zinc + Lead at Pine Point", the Company reported results from four (4) holes.
-Two holes were completed in the X25 Deposit and two holes were stand-alone hydrogeological holes.
+Two holes were completed in the X25 Deposit and two holes were for hydrogeological investigation only.